0xAX/linux-insides/interrupts/interrupts-10.md

 Last part
 -------------------------------------------------------------------------------

-This is tenth part of the [chapter](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) about interrupts and interrupts handling in the Linux kernel and in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-9.html) we saw a little about deferred interrupts and releate concepts like `softirq`, `tasklet` and `workqeue`.
+This is tenth part of the [chapter](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) about interrupts and interrupt handling in the Linux kernel and in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-9.html) we saw a little about deferred interrupts and releate concepts like `softirq`, `tasklet` and `workqeue`.
 In this part we will continue to dive into this theme and now is time to see on the real hardware driver.

 Let's consider serial driver of the [StrongARM** SA-110/21285 Evaluation Board](http://netwinder.osuosl.org/pub/netwinder/docs/intel/datashts/27813501.pdf) board for example and will look how this driver requests an [IRQ](https://en.wikipedia.org/wiki/Interrupt_request_%28PC_architecture%29) line, what happens when an interrupt is triggered and etc. The source code of this driver placed in the [drivers/tty/serial/21285.c](https://github.com/torvalds/linux/blob/master/drivers/tty/serial/21285.c) source code file.
 Ok, we have source code, let's start.